yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

-1. For enrollment: validate that employee and benefits plan exist and have active status using `discover_employee_entities` and `discover_benefits_entities` respectively
+1. For enrollment: validate that employee and benefits plan exist and have active status using `discover_user_employee_entities` and `discover_benefits_entities` respectively
 2. Check that the employee is not already enrolled in the same plan type using `discover_benefits_entities`
 3. For updates: validate that enrollment record exists using `discover_benefits_entities`
 4. Create or update benefits enrollment using `manage_employee_benefits`